rotundasoftware/cartero-express-middleware/README.md

 # cartero-express-middleware

 Express middleware for [cartero](https://github.com/rotundasoftware/cartero).
-Automatically populates `res.locals.cartero_js` and `res.locals.cartero_css` with `script` and `link` tags that load all the js / css assets for view being rendered.
+Overrides res.render with a method that accepts an additional argument, the path to a parcel.
+The `res.locals.cartero_js` and `res.locals.cartero_css` variables are then populated with the `script` and `link` tags for that parcel.

+The path of the parcel defaults to the directory of the view that is being rendered, so if you use your views folder to hold your parcels as recommended in the [cartero docs](https://github.com/rotundasoftware/cartero#packages-and-parcels), `res.locals.cartero_js` and `res.locals.cartero_css` are conveniently set to the script and link tags needed for the view being rendered.

 ## Installation
 ```